Back to blog

 There are different types of proxy servers, and their origin classifies the most common ones.
 In this case, there are two types of proxy servers: residential and datacenter proxies.

-Residential proxy.
+• Residential proxy.
 It is a genuine IP address provided by an ISP to a homeowner.
 These proxies allow to imitate organic user behavior and it is essential for web scraping.
 Using residential proxies reduces chances of being blocked by targeted websites.
 Also, hiding a real IP address behind residential proxy guarantees higher levels of privacy.
-See a more extensive overview of residential proxies in another blog post of ours.
+Find out what is a residential proxy in another blog post of ours.

 If you want to dig deeper into the differences between residential and datacenter proxies, check out our other blog post, where we covered the differences in detail.